tremor-rs/tremor-www-docs/docs/operations/configuration.md

       '/pipeline/main/{instance}/out': [ '/offramp/blackhole/{instance}/in' ]
 ```

-Static deployements support multip[le configurations.
+Static deployments support multiple configurations.
 You can specify multiple configurations by using a list in the config instead of specifying one item as illustrated below:

 ```yaml
 onramp: